Skip to main content

 Frame 4 (25)-20241017-192013.png

-2. Choose your desired date and time format.
+2. Choose the desired date and time format, then click on the Save button.

 Frame 3 (24)-20241017-192025.png